aryanvar/Cricketers-Info/README.md

 Yuvraj Singh born on 12 December 1981 is a former Indian international cricketer who played in all formats of the game.
 He is an all-rounder who batted left-handed in the middle order and bowled slow left-arm orthodox, and is known for his aggressive batting style and all-round ability.

-## Suresh Raina
-Suresh Raina is an Indian former international cricketer.
-He occasionally served as stand-in captain for Indian men's national cricket team during the absence of the main captain.

-## KL Rahul
-Kannaur Lokesh Rahul is an Indian cricketer who currently is the vice-captain of the India national team in all formats.
-He plays for Karnataka in domestic cricket.
-He is the current captain of Lucknow Super Giants in the Indian Premier League.

-## Virender Sehwag
-Virender Sehwag is a former Indian cricketer.
-He represented India from 1999 to 2013.
-He played for Delhi and Haryana in Indian domestic cricket.
-He played as aggressive opening batsman throughout his playing days.

 ## Hardik Pandya
 Hardik Himanshu Pandya is an Indian international cricketer who plays for the India national cricket team at the international level and the Baroda cricket team in Indian domestic cricket.

-## Rohit Sharma
-Rohit Gurunath Sharma is an Indian international cricketer who is the current captain of the Indian national cricket team.
-In the Indian Premier League he captains Mumbai Indians and is a right-handed opening batsman, and an occasional right-arm off break bowler.
-He plays for Mumbai in domestic cricket.

 ## Ravindra Jadeja
 Ravindrasinh Anirudhsinh Jadeja, commonly known as Ravindra Jadeja, is an Indian international cricketer.
 He is an all-rounder, who bats left-handed and bowls left-arm orthodox spin.
 He was the captain of the Chennai Super Kings in the Indian Premier League.
 He represents Saurashtra in first-class cricket.